zerocurrencycoin/OptiminerEquihash/README.md

 - Reboot.

 ## Changelog
+- [2.1.0] Remove --pci-mode flag.
+- [2.1.0] Add flag to specify CA certificate.
+- [2.1.0] Lower CPU utilization for solution processing.
+- [2.1.0] Allow to run on older Nvidia cards (>=SM target 32).
+- [2.1.0] Allow to run on older AMD cards.
+- [2.1.0] Fix problems when CPU is not fast enough.
 - [2.0.0] Dev fee lowered to 1%.
 - [2.0.0] Added equihash96_5 for Minexcoin.
 - [2.0.0] Unified miner for Zero and Zcash.